waveform80/picraft/docs/protocol.rst

 Protocol implementations MUST use the ASCII encoding (non-ASCII characters are not ignored, or an error, but their effect is undefined).

-A Minecraft network session begins by connecting a standard TCP stream socket to the server, which defaults to listening on port 4711.
+A Minecraft network session begins by connecting a TCP stream socket to the server, which defaults to listening on port 4711.
+Protocol implementations SHOULD disable Nagle's algorithm (TCP_NODELAY) on the socket as the protocol is effectively interactive and relies on many small packets.
 No "hello" message is transmitted by the client, and no "banner" message is sent by the server.
 A Minecraft session ends simply by disconnecting the socket.